Pughal77/topo_assessment/readme.md

 Overview: A description of your solution and approach.
-Approach is to use python modules for data visualisation and use FastApi to set up our backend and API services
+Approach is to use python modules for data visualisation and use FastApi to set up our API endpoints

-Then for the simple frontend we use a react-like framework (maybe mithril js) and include 2 buttons (one to print all data, one to select type of data to print).

-Unit tests can be written once a minimum viable product is achieved

 Setup Instructions: Steps to run the app locally and access the API.

 Testing Instructions: Steps to execute unit and integration tests.

 Assumptions or Challenges: Any assumptions or challenges you faced

+Assumptions - this application works only in the context of these 4 datasets

+Challenges -
+    It took some time to come to terms with how the unified data structure should be structured but due to a lack of time, I decided to settle with a simple one (I considered using a nosql database to store all 4 datasets but it was tough coming up with an appropriate schema)

+    Coming up with visualistations of the data.
+I had a hard time deciding of cmoing up with meaningful visualisations

+Future Improvements
+    Improve sturcture of unified dataset